homm/color-filters-reconstruction/README.md

 ## How it works

-This method is based on
-[three-dimensional lookup tables][wiki-luts] and their two-dimensional
+This method provides an accurate color reconstruction, and is based on [three-dimensional lookup tables][wiki-luts] and their two-dimensional
 representation: [hald images][hald-image].
-The core idea is simple: a sample hald image with a uniform color distribution is processed using any target software with an unknown color transformation algorithm.
+The core idea is simple: a sample hald image with a uniform color distribution is processed using target color filter with an unknown transformation algorithm.
 The processed hald image can then be used as a filter for a very accurate approximation of that target color transformation.